quant525/Multi_Quant_Strategies--APAC-US-markets/Dynamic Bivariate Regression Model/README.md

 ⭐️ **Key Highlight:**
 #### *Why Full-History Backtesting?*
-#### (1) *The strategy is tested over the full historical dataset to capture a wide range of market regimes and ensure its resilience under different volatility, correlation, and macro cycles.*
+#### (1) *The strategy is tested over the full historical dataset to capture a wide range of market regimes and ensure its resilience under different volatility, correlation, and macrocycles.*
-#### (2) *The system incorporates a rolling logic core, allowing continuous internal adaptation without the need for manual parameter tuning—this reinforces the “all-weather” thesis.*
+#### (2) *The system incorporates a rolling logic core, allowing continuous internal adaptation without manual parameter tuning—this reinforces the “all-weather” thesis.*

 ## 📌 Strategy Overview